ocean-mapping-group/ocean-mapping-group.github.io/omg/repoint.md

     *   It then applies a trigonometric correction (using the `repoint_angle` function) to both the Tx and Rx steering angles based on the `old_ssp` and `new_ssp`.
 This correction adjusts the angles as if they were originally recorded with the `new_ssp`.
     *   **Special Handling:** For some older sonar types (e.g., ISIS_Submetrix), which might store Rx steering angles in the `beam_depress_angle` field, a "kloodge" (workaround) is applied to ensure the repointed angles are written back correctly.
 4.  **In-Place Update:** The corrected Tx and Rx steering angles are written back to the respective `Tx_steer` and `Rc_steer` fields (or `beam_depress_angle` for kloodged sonars) in the beam structures of the merged file.
 The `td_sound_speed` or `soundVelocity` in the profile header is also updated to the `new_ssp`.

+## Output Files
+The input merged file (`-in`) is modified in-place (unless `-just_test` is used).

+## Dependencies
+*   `OMG_HDCS_jversion.h`: For OMG-HDCS data structures.
+*   `support.h`: For general utility functions and error handling.
+*   `j_nav.h`: For navigation data handling (if `-ssp_file` is used).
+*   `j_attitude.h`: For attitude data handling (if `-ssp_file` is used).

+## Notes
+Beam steering angles are highly sensitive to the surface sound speed.
+Inaccurate assumptions about this parameter during data acquisition can lead to significant errors in depth and position. `repoint` provides a way to correct these errors post-acquisition, improving the overall accuracy of the bathymetry.
+The tool modifies merged files in place, so backups are recommended.
+The `just_test` option is useful for previewing the effects of repointing before committing changes.